Don Dufek: Professional career

+Personal life

 Dufek now lives in Ann Arbor with his wife Candi Dufek.
 Dufek ran his own construction company, Dufek Wolverine Construction.
 In December 2006, the Detroit Free Press did a feature about the Dufek family and their big U-M tailgate parties.
 The article noted: "It's hard to get more maize and blue than the Dufek family.
 Candy Dufek met Donnie Dufek in the first grade in Ann Arbor, and cheered as he played under Bo Schembechler in the 1970s.
-Younger brother, Bill also played for U-M from 1974-78, also attaining All-American status.
+Younger brother, Bill also played for U-M from 1974 to 1978, also attaining All-American status.
 Their younger brother Joe, however, played for Yale (as well as pro ball as a quarterback for the Buffalo Bills and San Diego Chargers).
 They are the sons of legendary U-M Hall of Famer, Don Dufek Sr., who scored two touchdowns in U-M's 1951 Rose Bowl win."
 Dufek has two children, Jacqueline and Frank.